 What is WiGig?

-WiGig is a brand name for the Wireless Gigabit Alliance.
-It is also loosely used to refer to their wireless communication specifications.
-Recently WiGig the organization became a part of the Wi-Fi Alliance.
+WiGig was a brand name for the Wireless Gigabit Alliance.
+It was also loosely used to refer to their wireless specifications.
+WiGig the organization became a part of the Wi-Fi Alliance which now owns the WiGig brand and marks and certifies WiGig capability.
+WiGig capability is still distict from Wi-Fi, although devices may support both.

-The WiGig specifications are based on the IEEE 802.11ad standard and like WirelessHD use radio frequencies of around 60 GHz to exchange data.
+The WiGig specifications were based on the IEEE 802.11ad standard, and like WirelessHD use radio frequencies of around 60 GHz to exchange data.
 WiGig has a maximum transfer rate of 7 Gbps.
-WiGig products are beginning to become available.
+The 802.11ay specification (expected for approval by the 802.11 Working Group in H2 of 2019) will improve 60 GHz Wi-Fi.

 How can WiHD and WiGig help my business?